Residential Services Frequently Asked Questions

 25. How much may I add each week to a Resident’s commissary account?

 There is no limit to the amount of money that may be added to a Resident’s commissary account.
 However, there are limits to how much he or she may spend and that is determined by how well they behave while in the Center.
+Money may be deposited into a resident's account via the link "Resident Deposit Trust Fund and Phone Account" on the ACC website home page.

 26. May I send a Resident mail?